gnosis/gnosisvpn-client/ONBOARDING.md

 ### 8. Enable GnosisVPN to establish connections to the Exit Nodes from your hoprd node [macOS]

-**Caution:** If you have **channel auto-funding** enabled on your horpd node, you might drain your funds quickly.
+**Caution:** If you have **channel auto-funding** enabled on your hoprd node, you might drain your funds quickly.
 To verify this, connect to your node via **Admin UI** of your hoprd node and navigate to the **Configuration** page.
 Look at the **Strategies** section and ensure that `!AutoFunding` is **absent**.

 **Important Note:** Currently GnosisVPN can only establish connections through high-profile relay nodes maintained by the community.
 To use GnosisVPN, you must have an open payment channel from your entry node to the relayer node associated with your chosen exit node.
-Relay node address can be found on the [GnosisVPN servers](https://gnosisvpn.com/servers) page.
+The relay node address can be found on the [GnosisVPN servers](https://gnosisvpn.com/servers) page.

 #### Steps to Open a Payment Channel [macOS]